IST-DASLab/PanzaMail/README.md

 ### Step 1: Environment configuration

 <!-- 🎛️ -->
-Panza is configured through a set of environment variables defined in `scripts/config.sh` and shared along all running scripts.
+Panza is configured through a set of yaml configurations defined in `configs/`.
+There is a single high-level config under `configs/base.yaml`, and the rest are organized under the main functionalities of the code.
+Note that these task-specific configs can, in some cases, be used to override base configs.
+ Specific use cases, such as hyperparameter tuning, are covered in more detail in `scripts/README.md`.
+(TODO jen: write this up.)

+1. Data preparation: `configs/data_preparation.yaml`.
+Additionally, a custom user config must be added under `config/users/` (see below).
+1. Finetuning: the main config is in `configs/panza_finetuning.yaml` and the method-specific ones are in `configs/finetuning/`
+1. Serving: Serving consists of two parts - a serving infrastructure (that we call 'writer') that runs the LLM and so converts prompts to Panza outputs, and an `interface`, which presents the outputs in a useful form - through a command-line interface, a web interface, a gmail client (TODO:Sean), or in a bulk `.json` format (useful for evaluation).
+The configs for serving are in `panza_writer.yaml`, and for the interfaces, under `configs/interfaces`.

 <!-- 💬 -->
-The LLM prompt is controlled by a set of `prompt_preambles` that give the model more insight about its role, the user and how to reuse existing emails for *Retrieval-Augmented Generation (RAG)*.
-See more details in the [prompting section](prompt_preambles/README.md).
+These scripts are described in more detail in `scripts/README.md`, but a few customizations need to happen immediately.
 :warning: Before continuing, make sure you complete the following setup:
-  - Modifiy the environment variable `PANZA_EMAIL_ADDRESS` inside `scripts/config.sh` with your own email address.
-  - Modifiy `prompt_preambles/user_preamble.txt` with your own information.
-If you choose, this can even be empty.
+- Optionally, copy `users/default.yaml` to `users/[YOURNAME].yaml`.
+If this is skipped, perform the following modifications on `users/default.yaml` directly.
+A useful tip for choosing the name of `[YOURNAME]` is to set it to the output of `whoami`.
+- In the user config, set the email address and username.
+The email address should be the sender address in the exported emails.
+(Panza uses this to edit out responses and other emails sent by a different author in the `.mbox` dump.).
+The username does not have to link to the email itself - it is simply used as a name for the various data files that will come out of the data preparation process.
+A handy way to set this is if you set it to be the output of the `whoami` call in your shell.
+- Modify the personal prompt in `prompt_preambles/user_preamble.txt` to include some basic information about yourself that Panza can use to customize your emails with your correct full name, address, phone number, etc.

+Additionally, please perform the following login steps to be able to download the base model.
   - Login to Hugging Face to be able to download pretrained models: `huggingface-cli login`.
   - [Optional] Login to Weights & Biases to log metrics during training: `wandb login`.
-Then, set `PANZA_WANDB_DISABLED=False` in `scripts/config.sh`.
+Then, set `wandb_disabled=false` in `configs/finetuning/base.yaml`.

 You are now ready to move to `scripts`.
 ``` bash